 There are plants that work well together and plants that should be kept apart.
 Matching the two groups into a garden plan is often difficult, especially in a small space.
 Companion planting tomatoes is a lot easier than trying to lay out your entire vegetable garden with good companions.

 Companion planting refers to the practice of planting different crops in close proximity to each other to enhance nutrient uptake, provide pest control, encourage pollination, and increase crop production.
 While scientists refer to the idea of companion planting as "pseudoscientific," as it hasn't been scientifically validated, many experienced gardeners vouch for their carefully compiled lists of companions.
 Companion planting is part experience, part folklore, and part wishful thinking.
 Most companion planting teachings are passed down by gardeners who experimented with pairing plants and had some success.
 However there are a lot of things that can impact the effectiveness of plant companions, so don't expect magic.

 Luckily tomatoes make good companions with the majority of popular garden vegetables.
 Some companion plants help improve the health and vigor of the tomato plants, some improve the tomato flavor, and other companion plants are used to repel and deter insect pests and diseases.
 You're probably going to grow some of these plants anyway, so why not experiment on your own and use some of them as companion plants for your tomatoes.

 Good Tomato Companion Plants

 A lot of plants are touted as improving the health, vigor, and/or flavor of tomatoes.
 All of these features are hard to measure, little scientific research has actually been done to back up the claims, and many other factors may be involved.
 Still, it's interesting to try them out in your own garden.

-Plants Recommended for Companion Planting with Tomatoes: amaranth, asparagus, basil, bean, calendula (pot marigold), carrots, celery, chive, cleome, cosmos, cucumber, garlic, lemon balm, lettuce, marigold, mint, nasturtium, onion, parsley, peas, sage, stinging nettle and sow thistle.
+Plants recommended for companion planting with tomatoes include amaranth, asparagus, basil, bean, calendula (pot marigold), carrots, celery, chive, cleome, cosmos, cucumber, garlic, lemon balm, lettuce, marigold, mint, nasturtium, onion, parsley, peas, sage, stinging nettle, and sow thistle.

 - Amaranth helps repel pests by attracting predatory beneficial insects.

 - Basil repels insects and disease, improves growth and flavor.
 Repels mosquitoes and flies (even fruit flies).

 - Borage improves growth and flavor and repels tomato worms.